The Alfred Hospital: Services

-The Alfred Hospital, administered by the Metropolitan Health Service Alfred Health, offers medical services including cancer treatment, asthma management, psychiatry, allergy care, cardiology, and neurosurgery.
+The Alfred Hospital, part of Bayside Health, offers medical services including cancer treatment, asthma management, psychiatry, allergy care, cardiology, and neurosurgery.
 It houses an Intensive Care Unit and also provides facilities for adult cystic fibrosis services and an adult burns centre.
 The Alfred Hospital hosts both adult heart and lung transplantation services as well as a pediatric lung transplantation service.

 The Alfred also collaborates with the Alfred Research Alliance, a consortium of medical research institutions located onsite.

 Specialty units

 Some of the specialty units within The Alfred Hospital include: